Anshuman8308/ine-price-tracker/DESIGN.md

 ## 7. Important Engineering Decisions / Trade-offs

-- **Playwright Overhead**: Trading backend memory usage and execution time for the absolute necessity of handling client-side WASM challenges.
+- **Playwright Overhead**: Trading backend memory usage and execution time for the absolute necessity of bypassing client-side WASM challenges.
 - **Push vs. Pull Scheduling**: Trading internal architectural autonomy for guaranteed execution reliability by exposing an external cron webhook.
 - **Event Sourcing for Prices**: Storing prices as an append-only time series (`price_history`) rather than simply updating a "current_price" column on the product table.
 This allows for rich historical graphing and transition analysis at the cost of slightly higher database storage.